 What are the changes?

-Since the exam will be conducted twice henceforth, it is not compulsory for aspirants to appear in both the sessions.
-Now you can choose whether to appear for the exam in January or in April and hence the dilemma.
+Since the exam will be conducted twice, it is not compulsory for aspirants to appear in both the sessions.
+Now you can choose whether to appear for the exam in January or in April, and hence the dilemma is obvious.

-If you have prepared well in advance and have already completed the JEE Main syllabus then attempting the exam in January is the best bet.
-This will give you ample time to prepare for your board examinations as well.
+If you have prepared well in advance and have already completed the JEE Main syllabus, then attempting the exam in January is the best bet.
+It will give you ample time to prepare for your board examinations as well.

 JEE Main in January is also important because of the uncertainty of the difficulty level of the paper in April.

-If you are not confident in your preparation then you should use the January exam as a mock test.
-This will help you to get a hang of the exam in the real exam environment.
-It is a good way to test the waters before taking the plunge.
+If you are not confident in your preparation, then you should use the January exam as a mock test.
+This will help you to get the hang of the exam in the real exam environment.
+It is a good way to understand your prep level beforehand.

-Scenario 3: Attempt both the JEE Main exam!
+Scenario 3: Attempt both the JEE Main exams

-Your best score in both the exams will be considered for admissions, so even if you are satisfied with your first attempt, you should always strive to better your previous efforts.
+Your best score in both the exams will be considered for admissions, so even if you are satisfied with your first attempt, you should always strive to improve your previous efforts.

 How to know about your preparations?

-So, what are waiting for?
+Buddy, what are you waiting for?
 Get to practice with myPAT now!